On groups with Schottky set boundary: Topological Schottky sets

 \begin{remark} If the 2-sphere is endowed with a metric, the purely topological condition (S5) is equivalent to asking that $\mathcal{S}$ is an $E$-set (Def. \ref{def:nses}).
 This is an easy consequence of the Lebesgue number lemma. \end{remark}

 The most well-known topological Schottky sets are the Sierpi\'nski carpet and the Apollonian Gasket.
 These both occur as the limit sets of geometrically finite Kleinian groups, \cite{KK}, \cite{HPW}.
 Hence they are also the (Bowditch) boundaries of relatively hyperbolic groups.
 Observe that in contrast to the definition of a Schottky set, the cardinality of $I$ is not required to be at least $3$.
-However, if $|I|\le2$ then $\mathcal{S}$ has non empty interior and cannot be the boundary of a relatively hyperbolic group.
+However, if $|I|\le2$ then $\mathcal{S}$ {either violates (S3) or has non-empty interior.
+Boundaries of relatively hyperbolic groups which are Schottky sets have empty interior by \ref{prop:ordcomp} }

 \begin{proposition} A topological Schottky set is connected, locally connected, hence arcwise connected, with no cut points and no cut pairs.

 \end{proposition}